-We arrive at the vertex labeled by \item There remains (at most) one step to the target vertex: shift the subset $\{2,3,...,k\}$ to the set $I$. \end{enumerate} \end{alg}

-One could expect an easy navigation for the bow linkage in advance, since the configuration space is just a sphere.
-However, for more complicated topological types, it still suffices 13 steps.
+We arrive at the vertex labeled by \item Shift the set $\{2,3,...,k\}$ to the first set and get the target vertex. \end{enumerate} \item If $|J|=1$, then $|I|>1$.
+We act similarly to the case (2), exchanging the roles of $I$ and $J$.
+Namely: \begin{enumerate} \item If $(k+1) \in J$, then go to the step (b).
+If not, shift the entry $(k+1)$ to the set $J$ and go to step (b). \item Shift the set $J \setminus \{k+1\}$ to the set $I$.
+We arrive at the vertex labeled by \item Shift the set $\{k+2,k+3,...,n-1\}$ to the second set. \end{enumerate} \end{enumerate} \end{alg}

-We first learn how to turn polygons inside out. \begin{alg} \textbf{(Turning a pentagon inside out)} Assume that a $5$-linkage $L$ satisfies the following conditions: \begin{enumerate} \item The set $\{1,2\}$ is long, \item The set $\{1,5\}$ is long, \item $\forall \ i\neq1, \ j\neq1 ,$ the set $\{i,j\}$ is short. \end{enumerate} Then there exists a 4-steps path which turns the configuration $(\{4,5\}\{1\}\{2,3\})$ inside out.
-Here is the path:
+Now we pass from a bow to arbitrary linkages.
+We first produce an auxiliary algorithm which\textit{ turns polygons inside out}, that is, connects a configuration with its mirror image by a path. \begin{alg} \textbf{(Turning a pentagon inside out)} Assume that a $5$-linkage $L$ satisfies the following conditions: \begin{enumerate} \item The set $\{1,2\}$ is long. \item The set $\{1,5\}$ is long. \item $\forall \ i\neq1, \ j\neq1 ,$ the set $\{i,j\}$ is short. \end{enumerate} Then there exists a 4-steps path which turns the configuration $(\{4,5\}\{1\}\{2,3\})$ inside out.
+Here it is: